susanev/uw-stars-cse/exploring-cs/lessons/week4/homework/interactive-monster.md

 _HCDE 598 Winter 2017_
-# Week 3 Homework
+# Week 4 Homework

 ## Interactive Monster
 _[Due Friday, 04/28, at 9pm](https://canvas.uw.edu/courses/1158649/assignments/3672952)_

 ### Goals
-This assignment will help you practice using if-statements, to allow your program to perform different operations without interference.
-You will be creating a custom monster, with a moving eye(s), and jumping interactions.
+This assignment will help you practice using if-statements, to allow your program to make decisions and perform different operations.
+You will be creating a custom monster, with at least one moving eye, and jumping interactions.

 ### Specification
 * Your canvas size should be around 800x800, but adjust as it makes sense for your project